Padillma/bootstrap-begin/README.md

 ## Description
 This webpage is based off a book on web development and its focused is to sell its ebook version.
 The webpage was going to have a nav section, main section to give a brief introduction with an image of the real hard copy of the book, a shop section displaying the 2 other versions with price and buttons, a section to futher showcase the book with its chapters topic and a little in-depth information, a book review section, a form for questions of the customer, a registration section for updates.
+Sadly, as I wanted to focus more learning Bootsrap, I did not implement functionality to the buttons on the webpage.